GoogleCloudPlatform/healthcare/deploy/README.md

     rules.

-There is also a helper script, `create_project.py` which will handle the full creation of multiple dataset and and optional audit logs project using a single YAML config file.
+There is also a helper script, `create_project.py` which will handle the full creation of multiple dataset and optional audit logs project using a single YAML config file.
 This is the recommended way to use the templates.

 ### Template data_project.py